Abhijeetsingh610/Codemate/README.md

-# Codemate
+# Jenix

-Codemate is an agentic coding assistant that works directly in your terminal, leveraging local LLMs from Ollama.
+Jenix is an agentic coding assistant that works directly in your terminal, leveraging local LLMs from Ollama.
 It simplifies coding tasks, provides intelligent suggestions, and supports advanced AI models like Google Gemini and Anthropic Claude.

 ![Version](https://img.shields.io/badge/version-0.1.0-blue)